 The house was built in 1730; the date still survives on a brick under the eaves.
 Early engravings, confirmed by modern investigations, show that it originally had a central doorway and rooms disposed off central corridor.
 The bill of sale from 1830 also describes it as built round a court, with five rooms on each floor plus attic and cellars; the ground floor consisted of a dining-room, sitting-room, ante-room and kitchen, with bedrooms and attics above.
 The property survived the bombardments of 1914-18 but was extensively altered and long left neglected; from the 1950s it served, under different owners, as premises for a private typing school.
 (A"Sténo-dactylo Madame J Leprand" is listed on one website as having opened there in 1968.)

 It was not until 1992 that the municipality was finally persuaded to secure the house for posterity.
-In 1997 it was given over to the Compagnons du Tour de France, a society of traditional craftsmen, which the defrayed cost of renovations and converted it into a museum.
+In 1997 it was given over to the Compagnons du Tour de France, a society of traditional craftsmen, who defrayed cost of renovations and converted it into a museum.
 Only the lobby area was reserved for a modest Robespierre display - a copy of the statue in the Hôtel de Ville, and a few cases containing information.
 However, finally there is promise of better things.
 At the end of 2016 the Compagnons vacated the house and returned it to the town of Arras.
 A committee of experts has since been appointed to investigate options for a new museum centred on Robespierre.

 |Postcard from before the First World War, showing the house with shutters|

 "Maison Robespierre", www.petit-patrimoine.com: